 Laser cutting: The molten metal or material debris from the cut is collected in the machine table.
 Besides that gasses can be produced that are sometimes toxic, especially for cutting polymers, for some materials containing chrome like, stainless steel, the very hazardous Hexavalent chromium [Cr(VI)] can be emitted.

 Water jet cutting : These involve cleanup and disposal of the abrasive material which is collected in a catcher tank.
 The abrasive media itself can normally be used as landfill but how to handle the waste ultimately depends on the potential toxicity of the material being cut.

 In Conclusion: Femtosecond, micro abrasive waterjet, or both?

 Femtosecond laser and micro abrasive waterjet cutting is a growing technology in the medical device equipment manufacturing market so perhaps the biggest question for anyone acquiring a new cutting machinery today is whether to go for a femtosecond laser or micro abrasive waterjet.
-The major reason for selecting micro abrasive waterjet technology is when you have a need for precision, high speed cutting in thicker material than a femtosecond laser allows.
+The major reason for selecting micro abrasive waterjet technology is when you have a need for high precision, tight tolerances, and high speed cutting in thicker material.
 But, for thinner parts and higher precision, partial penetration, a femtosecond laser should be your preferred choice.
 If you require the ability to cut a variety of material thickness, accuracy, full and partial penetration, your might benefit for having both technologies to achieve the optimal production speed and cost effectiveness.